williamhogman/blog/posts/Push-down-automations-in-rust.md

 date: 2021-05-13
 layout: layouts/post.njk
 description: |
-  Push-down automations, essentially finite state machines with a Stack, are in adddition to being theoretically interesting useful for a number of tasks, such as ensuring that parenthesises are balanced in a string
+  Push-down automatons, essentially finite state machines with a Stack, are in adddition to being theoretically interesting useful for a number of tasks, such as ensuring that parenthesises are balanced in a string
 ---

-Push-down automations are a formal model for representing limited computation.
+Push-down automatons are a formal model for representing limited computation.
 They are similar to finite state machines, but add a stack which is manipulated by the machine.
 In a traditional finite state machine the current state, and the input signal decide the next state that the machine advances to.

-In a push down automation things get more complicated, our transitions include can either push, pop or do nothing with the stack, and when considering wheter to apply a transition, in addition to the current state, and input signal we may also take into account the value at the
+In a push down automaton things get more complicated, our transitions include can either push, pop or do nothing with the stack, and when considering wheter to apply a transition, in addition to the current state, and input signal we may also take into account the value at the